 Lane SJ, Shishido CM, Moran AL, Tobalske BW, Arango CP, Woods HA.
 2017

 "In birds, flight performance is an ideal metric to assess the fitness consequences of developmental stress.
 As fledglings, mastering takeoff is crucial to avoid bodily damage and escape predation.
 As adults, takeoff can contribute to mating and foraging success as well as escape and, thus, can affect both reproductive success and survival.
 We examined the effects of developmental stress on flight performance across life-history stages in zebra finches (Taeniopygia guttata).
 Specifically, we examined the effects of oral administration of corticosterone (CORT, the dominant avian glucocorticoid) during development on ground-reaction forces and velocity during takeoff.
 Additionally, we tested for associations between flight performance and reproductive success in adult male zebra finches."
-Read more here!
+Read more about flight performance in the altricial zebra finch.

 Wing posture has a greater effect on aerodynamic performance during emulated flapping than during emulated gliding.
 Extended wing morphology (i.e. emarginate primaries) may be more important during take-off and landing than during gliding.
 Read more in the new JEB article.